thron7/image_loader/README.rst

 - The tool does not take specific actions to set the access rights of the downloaded file.
 If the images are e.g. saved in a Web server's document tree it is the user's responsibility that the files are readable by the Web server.
+- It also does not check for ``robots.txt`` files on the server side.
 - Scaling
   - The runtime complexity of the tool directly depends on the size of the input file and to some extend on the diversity and responsiveness of the servers